seppmail/SEPPmail365/Readme.md

 ## Backup-SM365Connectors

 **Synopsis:**
 Performs a backup of all connectors found to individual json files for every connector. **There is no Restore-SM365Connectors** CmdLets, because the JSON provided cannot be used to recreate connectors.
-The backup JSON-files can be used as written source to recreate connectors with the native Exchange Online CmdLets.
+The backup JSON-files can be used as written source to recreate connectors with the native Exchange Online CmdLets or the SEPPmail365 module.

 **Parameter List:**
 `-OutFolder [string] (mandatory)`